-Writing and ResearchHere you will find a listing of recent scholarly writing, publications and presentations
+Writing and ResearchHere you will find a listing of recent academic writing, publications and presentations

 Refereed Publication and Research